elixirschool/elixirschool/lessons/en/ecto/basics.md

 Each migration describes a set of actions to be performed on our database, like which tables to create or update.

 Since our database doesn't have any tables yet, we'll need to create a migration to add some.
-The convention in Ecto is to pluralize our tables so for application we'll need a `people` table, so let's start there with our migrations.
+The convention in Ecto is to pluralize our tables.
+For our application we'll need a `people` table, so let's start there with our migrations.

 The best way to create migrations is the mix `ecto.gen.migration <name>` task, so in our case let's use: